arcus/education_modules/how_to_troubleshoot/how_to_troubleshoot.md

 After completion of this module, learners will be able to:

-- Learn to describe technical problems more effectively
+- Describe technical problems more effectively
 - Explain why a "reproducible example" is critical to asking for help
 - Find potentially helpful answers in Stack Overflow